laggykiller/sticker-convert/README.md

 With GUI and CLI that runs on Windows, MacOS and Linux

+Pre-compiled releases available for Windows and MacOS.
+Docker image is also available for Linux version, which could be used for running CLI

 Currently supports Signal, Telegram, WhatsApp (Create .wastickers), Line (Download only), Kakao (Download only)

 Supports static and animated stickers, with transparency support